-Students will join us in Year 7, and will quickly get to know their Head of House and Mrs Kirby, who oversees transition from primary school to Guildford County.
+Students will join us in Year 7, and will quickly get to know their Head of House.
 Each student is placed into one of six houses, all named after Royal Households; Hanover, Lancaster, Stuart, Tudor, Windsor and York.
 Their Head of House and Form Tutor share the very important tasks of welcoming our new students in September, and encouraging and supporting them as they move through their first year at Guildford County School.
 Please get to know your child's tutor and Head of House - not just if there are difficulties, but as one of the ways in which we can work together to make sure that the first year at Guildford County School is as successful as possible.

 |Head of Stuart||Miss Helena Rejman|

 Students are placed in tutor groups at the beginning of Year 7 and all students in a Tutor Group belong to the same house.
 Each tutor group contains a mix of children from different primary schools.
-We think friendships are important, and Mrs Kirby has invited children to tell her if they would like to be in the same tutor group as a particular friend.
-We endeavour to do our best to ensure students are with one nominated friend, however this is not always possible.
 The tutor groups are an important social unit in the school.
 Your child will usually stay in the same tutor group and therefore house until the end of Year 11.

 We know that you will want your child to achieve as well as possible at school, and we shall share with you in your child's personal development during the next few years.
 On your behalf, and with your help, we shall continue to develop good habits of learning and considerate behaviour.
 We shall seek to spur your child on to achieve, and to encourage a sense of identity, confidence and community.